kiriakos2004/ml_assign_Democritos/README.md

 The Department of Digital Systems, School of Informatics and Communication Technologies, of University of Piraeus, and the Institute of Informatics and Telecommunications of NCSR "Demokritos".
 url: "https://msc-ai.iit.demokritos.gr/en".

+This project is a web service where a user can calculate the fuel consumption of a certain ship for a specific trip by importing the values that specify it.